 - 1. The PUD and Special Use shall substantially conform to the staff report dated October 12, 2015; architectural drawings prepared by Arete Design Studio dated September 4, 2015, and last revised on September 25, 2015 and engineering and landscape drawings prepared by C.M.
 Lavoie dated September 4, 2015, and last revised on September 23, 2015 except as such plans may be modified to conform to the Village codes and ordinances. - 2.
 A demolition permit for the existing 910 Curtiss Building must be applied for, reviewed by the Village and approved by the Village prior to the issuance of a building permit to start construction on Phase I of the proposed development. - 3.
-A certificate of occupancy will not be issued for Phase I until the demolition of the existing building at 910 Curtiss Street has been started and the building is no longer standing. - 4.
 If for any reason, the construction of Phase II is not completed and the demolition of the existing 910 Curtiss building does not occur: - a.
 The applicant shall be required to submit an application to the Village Council to permit the existing 910 Curtiss Street building to remain prior to the issuance of a certificate of occupancy for Phase I. - b.
 The temporary curb cut located on Washington Street immediately north of the existing 910 Curtiss Street building shall be removed and the curb and parkway restored.
 Additionally, the parking lot that the temporary curb cut services shall also be removed and restored to open green space. - c.
-The existing gravel parking lot immediately to the east of the existing 910 Curtiss Street building shall be improved to a hard dust-free surface that complies with the Village's parking lot design, landscaping and lighting standards.
+The existing gravel parking lot immediately to the east of the existing 910 Curtiss building shall be improved to a hard dust-free surface that complies with the Village's parking lot design, landscaping and lighting standards.
 The improved parking lot must be tied into the new access drive for Phase I. - d.
-The curb cuts on Curtiss Street shall be reduced to a single curb cut that meets the Village's design standard. - 5.
-A stop sign shall be installed at the internal intersection for the outbound vehicles exiting the parking lower level. - 6.
-All proposed lighting shall comply with the Village's lighting standards identified in Section 28.10.030 of the Zoning Ordinance. - 7.
+The curb cuts on Curtiss Street shall be reduced to a single curb cut that meets the Village's design standard. - 4.
+A stop sign shall be installed at the internal intersection for the outbound vehicles exiting the parking lower level. - 5.
+All proposed lighting shall comply with the Village's lighting standards identified in Section 28.10.030 of the Zoning Ordinance. - 6.
 Prior to issuing any site development or building permits, the petitioner shall make park and school donations in the amount of \$252,468.73 (\$172,770.03 to the Park District, \$57,690.15 to Elementary School District 58, and \$22,008.55 to High School District 99).

-- 8. Prior to issuing any site development or building permits, the petitioner shall: - a. pay a fee, as determined by the Village Forester, to remove two parkway trees; and - b. pay a \$1,000 fee in lieu payment for the installation of two new parkway trees - 9.
-The building shall be equipped with an automatic suppression system and an automatic and manual fire alarm system in accordance with the Village's requirements. - 10.
-The petitioner shall install a water quality structure within the outside parking area to treat stormwater prior to entering the downtown storm sewer system. - 11.
+- 7. Prior to issuing any site development or building permits, the petitioner shall: - a. pay a fee, as determined by the Village Forester, to remove two parkway trees; and - b. pay a \$1,000 fee in lieu payment for the installation of two new parkway trees - 8.
+The building shall be equipped with an automatic suppression system and an automatic and manual fire alarm system in accordance with the Village's requirements. - 9.
+The petitioner shall install a water quality structure within the outside parking area to treat stormwater prior to entering the downtown storm sewer system. - 10.
 The applicant shall complete an Administrative Lot Consolidation prior to the issuance of a building permit.